Honduras

 You should bring adequate supplies of all prescription and special medications, as they are not likely to be conveniently available in the areas this tour visits.
 Some travelers to Honduras experience digestive upsets; consult with your physician about the need to bring with you anything beyond over-the-counter diarrhea medication and drink only bottled water and other beverages during your visit.

 Weather in the Honduran lowlands during the tour is likely to be somewhat warm with temperatures ranging from the 60s or low 70s in early morning to the 80s or even low-90s in the afternoon.
-Rain shwoers are possible at any time and the air is constantly heavy with humidity, so light, quick-drying clothing is recommended.
-Even in April, however, northern fronts (nortes) can arrive with cooler tempratures, strong winds and steady rain.
+Rain showers are possible at any time and the air is constantly heavy with humidity, so light, quick-drying clothing is recommended.
+Even in April, however, northern fronts (nortes) can arrive with cooler temperatures, strong winds and steady rain.

 Food Allergies/Requirements: We cannot guarantee that all food allergies can be accommodated at every destination.
 Participants with significant food allergies or special dietary needs should bring appropriate foods with them.
 Tour meal times are approximate.
 Participants who need to eat according to a fixed schedule should bring supplemental food.
 Please contact the WINGS office if you have any questions.